-4.3.15 Water Resources Restoration Fund
+4.3.5 Water Resources Restoration Fund

-This broad-based fund implements Goals 2 and 3, which are to protect, improve, and restore surface water and groundwater quality within the District.
-This program will fund projects sponsored by LGUs that reduce urban nonpoint source pollution, improve, and protect groundwater quality, and promote surveys and studies of wetland (fen) health and management.
+This broad-based fund implements Goal 2 and 3, which are to protect, improve, and restore surface water and groundwater quality within the District.
+This program will fund projects sponsored by LGUs that reduce urban nonpoint source pollution, improve, and protect groundwater quality, and promote surveys and studies of wetlands' (fen) health and management.
 Program effectiveness will be measured in two ways: 1) by comparing water quality trends before and after projects are implemented, and 2) by how many projects are funded through the program.

-4.4 Capital Improvement Projects
+4.4 CAPITAL IMPROVEMENT PROJECTS

 Water management organizations that have adopted a watershed management plan, in accordance with M.S.
-103B.231, may certify for payment by the counties all or any part of the cost of capital improvement projects (CIPs) contained in the capital improvement program of the Plan.
+103B.231, may certify for payment by the counties all or any part of the cost of capital improvement projects (CIP) contained in the capital improvement program of the Plan.
 A copy of the Plan shall be forwarded to the county boards.

 The District is required to hold a public hearing on the proposed CIP.
 The public hearing details must be published in a legal newspaper once a week for two successive weeks in counties that have affected waters and lands.
-The last publication shall occur not more than 30 days, or less than 10 days before the hearing.
+The last publication shall occur not more than 30 days, or less than ten (10) days before the hearing.
 The notice shall state the hearing's time and place, the general nature of the proposed improvement, the estimated cost, and the cost improvement's payment method, including the cost allocated to each county.
-At least 10 days before the hearing, the District shall send notices by mail to the counties, to each home rule charter, or to each statutory city or town located wholly or partly within the District's territory.
-The District recognizes that failure to mail a notice (or failure to provide a notice without defects) shall not invalidate the proceedings.
-After the proceedings and assessment statements have been filed with the auditor, each affected county shall pay its apportioned share of the project's total cost based on the engineer's reports or managers' order.
+At least ten (10) days before the hearing, the District shall send notices by mail to the counties, each home rule charter, or statutory city or town located wholly or partly within the District's territory.
+The District recognizes that failure to mail a notice (or have defects in the notice) shall not invalidate the proceedings.
+After the proceedings and assessment statements have been filed with the auditor, each affected county shall pay its apportioned share of the project's total cost based on the engineer's reports or Managers' order.

-Table 4-3 contains descriptions and planning level cost estimates for the CIP identified for the period between the Plan amendment completed in 2022 and the biennial Plan review.
+Table 4-3 contains descriptions and planning level cost estimates for the CIP identified for the period between adoption of this Plan and the biennial Plan review.